davidxwu/davidxwu.github.io/_pages/notes.md

 layout: page
 permalink: /notes/
 title: Notes
-description: Here are some notes that I've written for various talks and reading groups which you might find interesting.
-Feel free to reach out if you find any mistakes in these!
+description: Here are some notes that I've written for various talks and reading groups which you might find interesting or helpful.
+Feel free to reach out if you find any typos or mistakes!
 nav: true
 nav_order: 1
 ---